Alagris/MealyCompilerDocs/Wizja.md

 ### 1. Wprowadzenie/Introduction

 ##### Some theoretical background in nutshell
 The foundation of modern technology lies in computability theory.
 There've been proposed dozens of various computation models.
 Chomsky proposed entire hierarchy of them.
 However, the more powerful a model is, the more complex are its properties, which makes it difficult or impossible to perform various operations.
 For instance you can easily minimize finite state automata, but doing so for non-deterministic automata is NP-hard*, while minimization of Turing machines is undecidable.
-Our product will focus on special model called Mealy automata.
+Our product will focus on special model of transducers.
 We should take advantage of all guarantees and features this model provides.
 Thanks to their ability to relate some strings to others, transducers are especially heavily used in natural language processing, machine learning and formal specification of systems.
-The basic idea behind all kinds of Mealy machines is extending finite state automata with output.
+The basic idea behind all kinds of transducers is extending finite state automata with output.
 Each edge should have 2 labels: one for input and one for output.
 One of thme decides where to go, the other tells what to print.
 Such model has benefit of most of the properties of standard finite state automata, while also has many additional properties.
 You can compose and invert automata very much like functions or relations in other fields of mathematics.
 It's possible to extend regular expressions with output as well.
 You can minimize them easily or add non-determinism.

 ##### Our better model